About Us is About the Pollinators

 WHO WE ARE

 Rochester Pollinators is a committee that was originally formed to save the Monarch butterfly.
 We discovered that it is an ecologically solvable problem that we can all do in our own yards.
 Today we have expanded to save all of the native pollinators, birds and other wildlife by restoring native plants to local and municipal landscapes.

 Committee Members, (l to r) Amber Quesenberry, Stephanie Smith, Marilyn Trent and Jane Giblin

 Marilyn Trent founded Rochester Pollinators in 2019 when she learned that the Monarch butterfly was in decline by up to 90% in the past 20 years.
 She proposed to the City of Rochester that they could add milkweed and other native plants in the current landscaping.
 It was approved!
 The Rochester Pollinators group was formed and they became a committee of the Rochester City Beautiful Commission.
-The committee is self-sustaining and has over 60 passionate pollinator enthusiasts and committed volunteers who help us fulfill our mission.
+The committee is self-sustaining by raising funds through native plant sales, selling swag at Etsy and Bizzy Buzz Artisan Market in Downtown Rochester. has over 60 passionate pollinator enthusiasts and committed volunteers who help us fulfill our mission.

 Over the past 3 years the hundreds of people have begun to grow native plants, trees and shrubs in their yards.
 The City of Rochester has 5 native plant gardens and a restored prairie remnant.

 - Give away 100's of milkweed plants at the Downtown Rochester Farmers' Market

 - Plant pollinator gardens in the City of Rochester

 - We have 5 pollinator gardens in Rochester and 1 prairie remnant